docling-project/docling-eval/docs/multi_label_pixel_layout_evaluations.md

 ## Objectives

-We want to compute metrices for the multi-label document layout analysis task.
+We want to evaluate the multi-label document layout analysis task.
-Each document page undergoes a layout resolution, where each detected object is assigned a bounding box and one or many classes.
+The layout resolution for each document page consists of the bounding boxes of each detected item and one or many classes.
-The ground truth contains the bounding box and one object class, although in a generalized version the ground truth can also assign multiple classes for the same object.
+The ground truth contains the bounding box and one class, although in a generalized version of the ground truth can also assign multiple classes to each item.
 Everything which is not classified is considered to be the *Background*.

-We want to evaluate 2 sets of layout resolutions against each other.
+We want to evaluate two sets of layout resolutions against each other.
-This can be either the ground truth layout resolutions against the prediction layout resolutions, or 2 predictions against each other.
+This can be either the ground truth versus a model prediction or the evaluation across two model predictions.
 We name those layout resolutions as LR1 and LR2.

 We also want to solve this evaluation task under the following conditions: